nagyabi/forking_randao_manipulation/README.md

 ```

 To use the model in a different environment, implement a custom agent, that inherits from ``RANDAODataProvider`` (See [this](./theory/method/quant/base.py) file).

-WARNING: We strongly advise against using our implemented attack on the Ethereum Mainnet.